šŸ” The Complete Guide to bfcache - How Browsers Make Navigation Blazing Fast

 The caching process involves several sophisticated steps:

-1. Snapshot Creation: When navigating away, the browser serializes the page's complete state
+1. Snapshot Creation: When navigating away, the browser preserves the page's complete state, including the DOM tree, JavaScript heap, and event listeners.

-2. Memory Storage: The snapshot gets stored in a dedicated memory cache
+2. Memory Storage: The snapshot is stored in a dedicated memory cache, separate from the HTTP cache.

-3. Execution Pause: All JavaScript execution halts, including timers and promises
+3. Execution Pause: All JavaScript execution halts, including timers, intervals, and pending promises.
+No code runs while the page is in bfcache.

-4. Selective Restoration: When returning, the browser rehydrates only changed elements
+4. Selective Restoration: When returning, the browser rehydrates the page from memory, restoring only what has changed since the snapshot.

 // Detect bfcache restoration